Selling With Bid for Wine

 What are my options for selling on Bid for Wine?

-Bid for Wine offers three selling formats, more fully described below.
+Bid for Wine offers two selling formats, more fully described below.
 The Marketplace allows you to make your own listings and manage the selling, receiving payment and delivery process yourself.
 Our Featured Auctions, offered alongside self-listed Marketplace items, operate in a similar way except we handle the listing, payment and delivery of items on your behalf.
-For the most valuable items we suggest considering our Live Auctions that take place every 2 to 3 months.
-These signature events take place in a salesroom and are conducted by an auctioneer with complimentary online bidding running alongside the auctioneer in real time.
+We generally recommend that if you have more than handful of items for sale, particularly if they are in original packaging and held in professional storage, that they are consigned for sale through our Featured Auctions.

 Our selling commission structure reflects the level of involvement Bid for Wine undertakes on your behalf.